-Line 4.-Even though you cannot deduct a loss for any part of a casualty or theft for which you did not claim reimbursement to which you are entitled, you cannot realize a gain from a reimbursement you did not claim.
-Therefore, in figuring a gain on line 4, subtract your cost or other basis in the property (line 2) only from the amount of reimbursement you actually received.
+Line 4.-If you are entitled to an insurance payment or other reimbursement for any part of a casualty or theft loss but you choose not to file a claim for the loss, you cannot realize a gain from that payment or reimbursement.
+Therefore, figure the gain on line 4 by subtracting your cost or other basis in the property (line 2) only from the amount of reimbursement you actually received.
 Enter the result on line 4, but do not enter less than zero.

 If you filed a claim for reimbursement but did not receive it until after the year of the casualty or theft, see Pub.
 547 for information on how to report the reimbursement.